 - 2 1/3 cups all-purpose flour

 - 1 tsp salt

 - 1 tsp cinnamon

 - 2 large eggs

 - Brown butter first, cut butter into small pieces in place into a light colored sauce pan if you have one, so that it's easier to see the color of the butter.
 Melt the butter over medium heat stirring constantly you want the milk solids to separate and burn.
 The melted butter will start to foam continue stirring it should take about 5 to 8 minutes once butter is a golden amber color, pour into heat proof bowl and set aside.

-- Prepare apples, use same pan that was used for the butter and toss the apples in along with sugar, syrup, and cinnamon.
+- Prepare apples, use same pan that was used for the butter and toss the apples in along with sugar, maple syrup, and cinnamon.
 Stir over medium heat until apples are a bit softened about 4 to 5 minutes.

 - Preheat oven to 345°F line a 9 x 13" baking dish with parchment paper.